GRAINS-Soybean, corn futures slide as Brazilian harvest begins

 CHICAGO, Dec 30 (Reuters) - Chicago soybean futures fell sharply on Thursday, as the harvest of a near-record crop started in top grain exporter Brazil and more rain fell in dry stretches of Parana than expected, traders said.

-Corn futures dropped for a second session, despite export demand.
+Corn futures dropped for a second session on some profit-taking, even with news of better-than-expected export demand.
 Wheat futures fell as investors focused on Argentina and Australia's larger-than-expected crop, and higher prices keep U.S. wheat less attractive on the global market, traders said.

 Rain showers continued in northern Brazil, and reached more of central and southwestern Parana than previous weather models had predicted, Commodity Weather Group said on Thursday.